 Next, add the ears on either side of the top of your letter Y.

 And then finally, grab your short brown strips and glue them down right in the middle of your letter Y to give your yak a little bit of fur or hair as far as the three-year-old is concerned.

-When you’re all done and you’re just waiting for the glue to dry, grab the printable uppercase letter Y page below and when you’re done, add them both to your alphabet book!
+When you’re all done and you’re just waiting for the glue to dry, grab the printable uppercase letter Y page from the bundle of interactive alphabet pages and when you’re done, add them both to your alphabet book!